MarkByrneDKIT/SETSTATS-/README.md

 **Author**: Mark Byrne

 Deatials -
 Updated table of contents, wrote description for each page in paper prototype, explained database tables

 ---

 **Date**: 21/10/2021
 **Author**: Florian Scheunert

-Details-
+Details -
 Expanded the testing-section.
 Splitted in Software-Testing, Hardware-Testing and User-Testing.
 Added more details.

 ---

 **Date**: 21/10/2021